 What do I need to do to work with a Sphere mentor?

-If you would like a mentor, the first step is to send an email to info AT spherecollege.org.
-From there, we will email you the Sphere Mentorship Enrollment Form to complete, which you may complete on your own, or via a telephone with our lead mentor, Richard Liston.
-Once the form is complete, we will give you a call to discuss the details of the mentorship arrangement, and answer any questions you may have.
+If you would like to work with a mentor, the first step is to send an email to info AT spherecollege.org.
+From there, we will email you the Sphere Mentorship Enrollment Form and the Mentorship Agreement Form, and schedule a telephone, Skype or in-person meeting with our lead mentor, Richard Liston.
+During your initial meeting with Richard you will complete the Enrollment Form and sign the Mentorship Agreement.
+From there, we will set up a meeting to discuss your goals in greater depth.

 Where do you get your funding?